hashicorp/terraform-website/content/source/docs/cloud/sentinel/mock.html.md

 ![sentinel mock generate ui](/assets/images/guides/sentinel/download-mocks.png)

-For more information on creating a run, see [Running Terraform](/docs/cloud/getting-started/runs.html) in the [Getting Started](/docs/cloud/getting-started/index.html) guide.
+For more information on creating a run, see the [Terraform Runs and Remote Operations](../run/index.html) section of the docs.

 If the button is not visible, then the plan is ineligible for mock generation or the user doesn't have the necessary permissions.
 See [Mock Data